-- 1 Turn on the WIRELESS switch. - 2 Click Start, All Programs, and VAIO Smart Network or click the VAIO Smart Network icon 🔄 on the taskbar. - 3 Click the switch next to BLUETOOTH to toggle it to On in the VAIO Smart Network window.
+- 1 Turn on the WIRELESS switch. - 2 Click the VAIO Smart Network icon 🔄 on the taskbar. - 3 Click the switch next to BLUETOOTH to toggle it to On in the VAIO Smart Network window.
 Make sure the WIRELESS indicator light turns on.